trustgrid/docs/content/en/docs/nodes/appliances/gateway/gateway-diag/index.md

 Title: Gateway Diagnostics
 description: Tools and Information for troubleshooting gateway connectivity issues
 weight: 30
+aliases:
+    - /docs/nodes/gateway/gateway-diag
+description: Run troubleshooting tools for gateway connectivity and view aggregate statistics for all tunnels
 ---

 The diagnostics page includes stats on aggregate traffic across all peer tunnels regardless of overlay service as well as tools for troubleshooting connectivity.